Report a Site »Legal Guidelines

 Emergency Requests from Government Agencies/Law Enforcement

 As permitted by US law, we may disclose user information to the government or law enforcement, without a subpoena or warrant if we have a good faith belief that an emergency (danger of death or serious physical injury) requires disclosure of information related to the emergency without delay.
-We require emergency requests to be made in writing and include all the information available so that we may evaluate the urgency of the request.
-Additionally, we may ask for a subpoena, search warrant, or court order after the disclosure.
+If you have an emergency request, please submit your request by following these steps.

 Notification to WordPress.com Users and Transparency